princeton-nlp/SimCSE/README.md

 ## Getting Started

-We provide a easy-to-use sentence embedding tool based on our SimCSE model.
+We provide an easy-to-use sentence embedding tool based on our SimCSE model.
 To use the tool, first install the `simcse` package from pypi
 ```bash
 pip install simcse
 ```